TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-network-dnsresolution.md

 When resources deployed in virtual networks need to resolve domain names to internal IP addresses, they can use one of two methods:

-**Azure-provided name resolution** for VMs and role instances that reside within the same virtual network or cloud service.
+**Azure-provided name resolution** for public Internet addresses, and for VMs and role instances that reside within the same virtual network or cloud service.

 **Name resolution that uses your own DNS server** to support additional scenarios, such as: